Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Experiments and Discussions

 \paragraph{On Linguistic, Task and Prompt Diversity} Inspired by the previous results showing target-side diversity in MT pairs boosts performance, we now broaden the scope of diversity during SFT.
 In Table \ref{tab:diversity_metrics}, we show varying mixtures of SFT data that all have the same size (500K examples) but are composed of different tasks.
 For \emph{prompt diversity}, we ablate randomly sampling from a list of potential prompt templates (listed in Table \ref{tab:MTInstructionTemplates}) versus using a constant one (the first in Table \ref{tab:MTInstructionTemplates}).
 We observe a statistically significant gain in MT quality, similar to general-purpose SFT \citep{pmlr-v202-longpre23a}.

-Next, we study the more interesting question of \emph{linguistic diversity} -- can data in other MT pairs transfer for test languages?
+Next, we study the more interesting question of \emph{linguistic diversity}: can data in other MT pairs transfer for test languages?
 In one baseline, we divide our SFT dataset equally into spa-X, eng-X, and por-X MT examples, into the American languages (statistics in Table \ref{tab:american_parallel_stats}).
 In another baseline, we use Spanish-English data from ParaCrawl \citep{banon-etal-2020-paracrawl} and combine a 250K sentence subset with 250K pairs from our usual spa-X MT data.
 We find that this type of linguistic diversity leads to interference, and significantly underperforms the 500K spa-X MT baseline.
 This suggests that while \emph{target diversity} in related languages might help performance, source diversity or unrelated high-resource languages like English may not.

-Finally, we look at \emph{task diversity} - can non-MT tasks that elicit better instruction-following and general reasoning capabilities in the source or target language, benefit LLM-MT in LRLs?
+Then, we look at \emph{task diversity}: can non-MT tasks that elicit better instruction-following and general reasoning capabilities in the source or target language, benefit LLM-MT in LRLs?
 We mix Aya and XQA (Section \ref{sec:instruction-tuning}) instructions with a 250K subset of spa-X MT examples.
 We also include an ablation that, in place of curating non-MT data, merely trains for 2 epochs on the 250K spa-X MT subset.
-We discover that, here too, general-purpose tasks lead to interference, and training for 2 epochs on 250K MT examples is a more effective strategy that is comparable to 1 epoch on 500K.
+Here we also discover that general-purpose tasks lead to interference and that training for 2 epochs on 250K MT examples is a more effective strategy comparable to 1 epoch on 500K.

+We also look at the impact of task diversity on the Indic languages in Table \ref{tab:diversity_metrics_indic}.
+Here, we are able to find general-purpose instruction-tuning data in Assamese and Meitei, as mentioned in Section \ref{sec:instruction-tuning}.
+Interestingly, including data in these \emph{target languages}---the languages we want the model to be better at generating in---degrades performance the most!
+A similar amount of Alpaca data in English reduces performance far less, suggesting that reasoning in LRLs is such a hard task, that even data where the model \textit{should} learn to generate in the languages of interest, is \emph{worse} than generic English instruction-following data.
+Here, too, providing 500K spa-X examples is the most optimal strategy, underscoring the generalizability of our findings.